Here’s what’s happening in York, Chester, Lancaster counties

 Clubs

 ▪ Lake Wylie Shag Club’s Pre-S.O.S. party, 8 p.m.
-April 1 at Fort Mill Moose Lodge, 1676 Harris Road, Fort Mill, SC.
+April 1 at Fort Mill Moose Lodge, 1676 Harris Road, Fort Mill.
 Guest DJ: Summie Davidson.
 Admission: $3, members; $7, guests.
 Food provided by club members.
-Drinks are available for purchase at the bar.
+Drinks available for purchase at the bar.

-▪ The Vintage Club of Tega Cay’s monthly dinner and entertainment, 7 p.m.
-March 29, Phil Glennon Community Center.
+▪ Vintage Club of Tega Cay’s monthly dinner and entertainment, 7 p.m.
+Wednesday Phil Glennon Community Center.
 Cocktails at 6 p.m.
 Irish music provided by Christine Robinson and Martin Quinn.

 Tax help